Kaplan, Inc.: Kaplan Law School

 Kaplan Law School was a for-profit educational institution offering post-graduate legal training in London for those wishing to become a solicitor in England and Wales.
-It was situated on Borough High Street by the South Bank of the River Thames, close to Southwark Cathedral, Borough Market and the Tate Modern.
+It was situated on Borough High Street.
 In April 2016, it announced the closure of all programmes to new applicants, effectively ending the school's activities.
 Kaplan Law School was opened by the British arm of Kaplan in September 2007.
 It operated in partnership with Nottingham Law School by providing Nottingham's professional legal courses in Central London.
-In 2014, Kaplan announced its Legal Practice Course offering would include an LLM in Legal Practice awarded by Nottingham Trent University.

-Kaplan Law School offered the LLM Legal Practice Course and the Graduate Diploma in Law.
-In addition, Kaplan allowed students from a conversion course background to obtain graduate-LL.B. degrees awarded by Nottingham Trent University (of which Nottingham Law School is a constituent part).

-82% of Kaplan's 2014 Graduate Diploma in Law graduates were awarded either a Distinction or Commendation.
-86% of Kaplan's 2014 Legal Practice Course graduates were awarded either a Distinction or Commendation.
+The school had been operating at a loss, losing £683,000 in 2012 and £268,000 in 2013.

 Corporate overview

 Kaplan has over 10,000 employees in 27 countries, and partners include more than 12,000 businesses and 4000 educational institutions.
 The company's chairman and CEO is Andrew S. Rosen, and its 2020 revenue was $1.3 billion.
 Kaplan operates through two major divisions: Kaplan North America and Kaplan International.
 A third division, Kaplan Corporate, manages investment activities in education technology companies.